 The IMF regards the central bank’s 3 percent to 6 percent inflation target band as appropriate and allowing sufficient flexibility, and sees no need for it to be adjusted, McDonald said.

-He urged the government to stick to its commitment to rein in borrowing to buoy investor confidence and contain growth in spending on civil servant salaries.
+He urged the government to stick to its commitment to rein in borrowing to buoy investor confidence, contain growth in spending on civil servant salaries and reform labor laws to encourage hiring.

 The IMF said on Oct.
 9 that Africa’s largest economy will probably expand 2.6 percent this year and 3 percent in 2013, forecasts that were prepared before a wave of strikes broke out in August.
 The estimates have yet to be revised, McDonald said.